SNIR-NIMH/CATNIP/README.md

 ```

-For details of each of the arguments, please refer to the [Documentation](CATNIP_documentation.pdf)
+For details of each of the arguments, please refer to the [documentation](CATNIP_documentation.pdf)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>